soniabrami/toddmotto.github.io/_posts/2014-01-29-mastering-the-module-pattern.md

 })();
 {% endhighlight %}

 You'll then see on the last line inside the Module that `myObject` is returned.
-Our global `Module` doesn't care that the locally scoped `Object` has a name, we'll only get the actualy Object sent back, not the name.
+Our global `Module` doesn't care that the locally scoped `Object` has a name, we'll only get the actual Object sent back, not the name.
 It offers for better code management.

 ### Stacked locally scoped Object Literal